wolpert/svarm/java/local-queue/README.md

       an error and deletes the request.
 5. When the executor pool queues the message and when its active, changes the state tp processing.
 6. When the executor completes the message, it deletes the request.
+There is no deleting state.

 ## On start up